abdulrahman-khan/abdulrahman-khan/README.md

-## Hi there 👋 My name is Abdulrahman Khan!
+## Greetings! 👋 My name is Abdulrahman Khan!
 Welcome to my Data Analyst github profile!

 I am a graduate from Sheridan College with strong analytical and programming skills.
 Experienced in data cleaning and visualization working within a dynamic data reporting environment using Oracle.
 I am Microsoft Power BI Data Analyst Associate Certified, skilled in a range of data analysis tools and technologies including SQL, Excel, Python, R, PowerBI and Oracle.